-As you might guess, travertine is a type of a stone which is frequently used in floor tiling.
+As you might guess, travertine is a type of a stone which is frequently used in flooring, countertops and backsplashes.
+However, out of all these, flooring is the most popular option for travertine use.
 This stone is generally preferred for the tiling of the areas such as kitchen, bathroom or exterior paving thanks to its high level of durability.
 This is why travertine stone has been used for thousands of years especially in Anatolia and Southern parts of Europe with decorative and architectural purposes.

 Travertine tiles have become very popular in recent years since it has a unique beauty.
 Most of the people think that travertine is a luxury and elegant flooring item to add a sense of beauty in every corner of a place.
 In addition to tiling, travertine is also used for countertops, backsplashes and other surface areas requiring tiling.